-Risk Ref Risk Title Cause & Effect Gross Risk Score Net Risk Score Action Required To be imple mente d by leading to the Council needing to take action to cut its budgets, resulting in cuts in services, public dissatisfaction, audit and inspection criticism.
-STR 11 Business Improvement & Efficiency, Development Control Improvement, Working Smarter and Commercialisation Programmes - Cllr Nick Wright (was STR26) Head of Service: Alex Colyer Risk Owner: Phil Bird Last Updated: 20 Jul 2017 Cause (November 2013) The Business Improvement Efficiency Programme (BIEP), Development Control Improvement Programme (DCIP), Planning Programme, Affordable Homes Programme, Working Smarter and Commercialisation Programmes have their own associated risk registers.
+Risk Ref Risk Title Cause & Effect Gross Risk Score Net Risk Score · To be imple mente d by leading to the Council needing to take action to cut its budgets, resulting in cuts in services, public dissatisfaction, audit and inspection criticism.

+Risk Ref Risk Title Cause & Effect Gross Risk Score Risk Control Net Risk Score Action Required To be imple mente d by STR 11 Efficiency Programme - Cllr Nick Wright (was STR26) Head of Service: Alex Colyer Risk Owner: Phil Bird Last Updated: 06 Oct Cause (November 2013, was Business Improvement & Efficiency, Development Control Improvement, Working Smarter and Commercialisation Programmes) The Business Improvement Efficiency Programme (BIEP), Development Control Improvement Programme (DCIP), Planning Programme, Affordable Homes Programme, Working Smarter and Commercialisation Programmes have their own associated risk registers.
 The risks included are summarised as follows (only those scoring 12 and above are reflected in the summary): The Projects on the programmes are not completed in a timely fashion due to •inadequate stakeholder engagement, •conflicting operational, programme and project priorities, or •long term unavailability of relevant and crucial staff, Consequence leading to inadequate programme and project resources and support, resulting in a delay or failure to deliver the outputs, associated benefits, and required income and savings targets.
-I = 4 L = 3 12 (12) The Programme Manager identified programme and project resource requirements before the start of the tranches.
+I = 4 L = 3 12 (12) The following training programmes are in place to support business development: •Delivery of Commercial skills training •Leadership Training •Project Management/Project Sponsor Training The Programme Manager identified programme and project resource requirements before the start of the tranches.
 The level of resource required is continually monitored by the Programme Manager as projects progress, close and new ones commence.
 The Senior Responsible Owner is responsible for securing the required resources.
 Regular 1:1s with Executive Director (Senior Responsible Owner).
 Monthly Highlight Reports from each Project Manager to the Programme Manager.
 Monthly Highlight Reports to EMT from the Programme Manager.
 Regular update meetings with Project Managers & Project Sponsors used to assess required resource levels.
 A Stakeholder Engagement Strategy and detailed stakeholder analysis has been developed.
 Stakeholder engagement activities place regularly throughout the programme.
 Increasing emphasis on Lessons Learned from other projects will help the Sponsoring Group, Programme Manager and Project Managers mitigate this risk.
 Each project risk register is updated monthly and reviewed with project manager.
-There is currently an increased workload for the Corporate Programme Manager (CPM) due to the long-term absence of the Facilities Manager and the Catering Manager.
+There is currently an increased workload for the Corporate Programme Manager (CPM) due to the long-term absence of the Catering Manager.
 Provision has been made in the canteen with acting up arrangements put in place.
-The Facilities Manager is due back within weeks.
+The Facilities Manager was also absent for 12 weeks during the summer of 2017.
 This does not impact directly on the Programmes themselves or the Projects within them but limits the time the CPM can spend on them.
-The score has been increased.
-I = 4 L = 3 12 (12) Timescale to progress: throughout 2012 - 2017 30 Dec 2017
+The continuation of the I = 4 L = 3 12 (12) Timescale to progress: throughout 2012 - 2017 30 Dec 2017